Budgeting & Forecasting

 Naturally, no one will understand these better than the local department heads.
 It could be that the goal imposed from the top is unrealistic—maybe there's a cultural preference that misaligns with the product or unfortunate translations that tank desire in the market.

 Say they're looking at historical data and decide a different item produced by the company would be a much better fit.
-They set up their marketing budget, made sales, and emerged much stronger than they would have had they been forced to follow an inflexible, company-wide directive.
+They set up their marketing budget, made sales, and emerged much stronger than they would have if they had to follow an inflexible, company-wide directive.

 This is the idea behind bottom-up planning: that each department knows what's best for them regarding growth, where they need to focus their efforts, and so on.